AlexD2003/Messy_Blog/content/post/raport.md

 <img src="/img/Raport/imp1.png" alt="gif" style="display: block; margin-left: auto; margin-right: auto;">

+**The ability to silence only part of an alert**

+Maybe each condition or rule could have a checkbox that you can check or leave unchecked in order for you to be able to deactivate part of the conditions instead of creating a whole new alert.

 **Save button**

 A save button addition instead of only having a save and exit button might come in handy, in case you want to save some progress and not directly quit.